Kwadwo28/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type prints the type of file named iamafile 13-symbolic_link creates a symbolic link
-14-copy_html copies all html files from current directory to parent directory
+14-copy_html copies all html files from current directory to parent directory 100-lets_move moves all files beginning with an uppercase letter